klei22/anki-from-csv/README.md

-# CSV to Anki
+# Anki from CSV

 [Anki](https://apps.ankiweb.net/) is a vetted foss flashcards tool with [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition); however, using the Anki gui to create cards can take a long, long time.

-Use this convenient `csv_to_anki.py` script to create your own flashcards straight from a csv file in a jiffy : )
+Use this convenient `anki_from_csv.py` script to create your own flashcards straight from a csv file in a jiffy : )

 ## Installation